Rising-Stars-by-Sunshine/YP_STATS201_Final/Code/README.md

 https://colab.research.google.com/drive/1sOyhy07Wqr4DO9uS9iq0C0q5Q9HYoWwU?usp=sharing

 Please change the following into the specific variables you would like to visualize.
+In this example, it shows relationship between Course and GDP.

 <img src="Instruction.png" alt="Instruction">